Python-SIP/sip/sphinx/command_line.rst

 .. cmdoption:: -T

+    .. deprecated:: 4.16.6
+        This option is now ignored and timestamps are always disabled.

     By default the generated C and C++ source and header files include a timestamp specifying when they were generated.
 This option disables the timestamp so that the contents of the generated files remain constant for a